kyma-project/examples/metrics-otlp/README.md

     helm repo update
     ```

-## Install the gateway
+## Deploy the gateway

-1. Deploy the gateway.

-   Deploy an Otel Collector using the upstream Helm chart with a prepared [values](./metrics-gateway-values.yaml).
+1. Deploy an Otel Collector using the upstream Helm chart with a prepared [values.yaml](./metrics-gateway-values.yaml) file.

    The values file defines a pipeline for receiving OTLP metrics, enriches them with resource attributes that fulfil the Kubernetes semantic conventions, and then exports them to a custom OTLP backend.

-   The previous instructions don't provide any backend, so run the following command to set the backend configuration with placeholders `myEndpoint` and `myToken`.
-Adjust them to your needs.
+   The previous instructions don't provide any backend, so you must set the backend configuration.
+   - If you don't want to use a Secret, use the following command, and adjust the placeholders `myEndpoint` and `myToken` to your needs:

    ```bash
    helm upgrade metrics-gateway open-telemetry/opentelemetry-collector --version 0.47.0 --install --namespace $KYMA_NS \